codeasashu/notes/papers/memcached.md

 1. Query cache: on read, check in cache, if not found, cache from db.
 On write, delete the cache
 2. Generic cache: Put heavy computations in cache (such as results from machine learning)

+### Problem statement

+Memcached is distributed as single server binary, with no distributed support (i.e. no server-to-server cordination) Hence, facebook needed to develop configuration, aggregation, and routing services to organize memcached instances into a distributed system